facastagnini/atom-better-git-blame/README.md

 #### Setup the GitLab integration

+Note: Unfortunately the GitLab integration is **temporarily unavailable**.
+Apologies.

-Create a personal access token and share it with us [here](https://stepsize.com/gitlab/setup) to view pull requests and issues in the blame popover.
+~~Create a personal access token and share it with us [here](https://stepsize.com/gitlab/setup) to view pull requests and issues in the blame popover.
 Wondering about permissions?
-See [here](#permissions).
+See [here](#permissions).~~

 #### Setup the Jira integration